krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2023.05.31    - version 3.5.6 =
+* Fix           - Solve error with update order reference request that in some cases could happen in backup order creation process when using new Walley API.

 = 2023.05.04    - version 3.5.5 =
 * Fix           - Fixed an issue where the order id was not set when the order is created during backup process.